bartroot/SFEC/README.md

 Copyright notice:

 Technische Universiteit Delft hereby disclaims all copyright interest in the program “SFEC”.
-SFEC is a Fortran/MATLAB package to do perform the Stokes solve of a convective density shell. written by the Author(s).
+SFEC is a Fortran/MATLAB package to do perform the Stokes solve of a convective density shell, written by the Author(s).
 Henri Werij, Faculty of Aerospace Engineering, Technische Universiteit Delft.

 © 2021, B.C.
 Root